About Discover Business Online

 Education costs are on the rise, outpacing inflation nearly five times.
 Even with rising costs education continues to remain a core characteristic for higher earning potential and career advancement opportunities.

 Discover Business has two primary goals when producing content:

 One: Educate readers on the importance of business accreditation

 Whether learning on campus or online, accreditation is a vital component of making sure a student receives a quality education that employers (and other colleges) will accept.
-This is why we always mention, and often link directly to a school’s business accreditation to add transparency and easy direct verification for you the reader.

 Two: Data Integrity

 We source and verify all our data and school information with the following trusted organizations and data sets.

 - National Center for Education Statistics Data – The National Center for Education Statistics (NCES) is the primary federal entity for collecting and analyzing data related to education in the U.S. and other nations.
 NCES is located within the U.S. Department of Education and the Institute of Education Sciences.
 NCES fulfills a Congressional mandate to collect, collate, analyze, and report complete statistics on the condition of American education. https://nces.ed.gov/

 - AACSB – The Association to Advance Collegiate Schools of Business is the world’s largest business education network connecting students, academia, and business to advance business education worldwide.
 A nonprofit membership organization run by dedicated volunteers and staff, AACSB International provides quality assurance of business school programs, the latest in business education intelligence, thought leadership, and professional development services. http://www.aacsb.edu/